ptts-easy/tesseract-easy-example/README.md

 # tesseract-easy-example

-    This is bmp to text with OCR.
+    This convet bmp to text with OCR.